Settled Nomad

 Is Japan a cash or card country?

-Japan runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Japanese Yen at the start of each week to avoid repeat ATM trips.
+Japan runs on both cash and cards.
+Cards work in larger venues; keep Japanese Yen on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Japan affect my banking setup?
+Does triggering tax residency in Japan affect my banking?

-Tax residency in Japan is triggered at 183 days in the relevant period.
+Tax residency in Japan triggers at 183 days.
 Japan triggers tax residency after 183 days in a calendar year (or with a registered address and evident intent to stay permanently).
 Residents are taxed on worldwide income at combined national + local rates up to approximately 55% at high income levels.
 Most nomads on 90-day tourist entries have no Japanese tax obligation.
 Japan has a double-taxation treaty with the US.
 If planning a stay approaching or exceeding 183 days via multiple entries, consult a Japanese tax scrivener (zeirishi) regarding residency implications.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad